SHOCKING! Sonakshi Sinha Gets ARRESTED By Cops; Watch Video Here

 Check out the videos here-

-Meanwhile, Sonakshi recently hit a controversy when she used the word "bhangi" during the radio interview, which offended the Valmiki community.
+Meanwhile, Sonakshi recently got dragged into a controversy when she used the word "bhangi" during a radio interview, which offended the Valmiki community.
 Later, she issued an apology after the Valmiki community held protests against the actress and burnt her effigy in Uttar Pradesh's Moradabad.

 The actress released an official statement that read, "With reference to an interview I did with Siddharth Kanan on July 23, 2019, I place on record that I have tremendous regard and respect for the Valmiki Samaj and all their valuable contributions to our society and country.
 If any person or community has been hurt by the usage of any word by me, despite it being unintentional and un-derogatory to anyone, I humbly apologise for the same."